ishita9988/EDA-on-Netflix-Dataset/README.md

 ![netflix-tv-interface](https://github.com/ishita9988/EDA-on-Netflix-Dataset/assets/129153274/e305d31b-a49d-4c18-a4f9-19605a724d73)

-## Aim
+## Introduction

-This is an Exploratory Data Analysis project on Netflix dataset using Python.
-The goal is to analyse and extract meaningful insights from the dataset .
+Netflix has become one of the most successful streaming services in the world.
+For this project, I have conducted Exploratory Data Analysis on a Netflix dataset using Python.
+The goal is to analyse and gain insights into what motivates user engagement.
 A dashboard has also been created by the help of tableau to make the analysis interactive.